kml27/play-with-git/README.md

 # play-with-git
-This repo is for testing, playing, bashing and complaining.
+This md was edited with vim.
 Have fun!

+try out vimtutor!